TCBench: A Benchmark for Tropical Cyclone Track and Intensity Forecasting at the Global Scale: Baseline Models

-We provide three postprocessing models with varying levels of computational complexity: \begin{addmargin}[1em]{0em} $\bullet\;$ \textbf{Multiple Linear Regression:} the neural weather model forecasts are reduced (e.g., by calculating extrema) and a pair of MLRs are trained to predict the mean and standard deviation of the rate of intensification. \\ $\bullet\;$ \textbf{Multilayer Perceptron (ANN):} the neural weather model forecasts are reduced in a manner consistent with the reduction used for the MLR, but the regression algorithm is instead a MLP. \\ $\bullet\;$ \textbf{UNet:} the neural weather model forecasts and an embedding of the scalar quantities associated with the forecast (e.g., the position and intensity at the initial time of forecast) are used in the regression task. \end{addmargin} We use the details provided for these architectures and associated hyperparameters provided by \cite{gomez2025global} in training the models.
+\begin{itemize} \item \textbf{Multiple Linear Regression:} the neural weather model forecasts are reduced (e.g., by calculating extrema) and a pair of MLRs are trained to predict the mean and standard deviation of the rate of intensification.\\ \item \textbf{Multilayer Perceptron (ANN):} the neural weather model forecasts are reduced in a manner consistent with the reduction used for the MLR, but the regression algorithm is instead a MLP.\\ \item \textbf{UNet:} the neural weather model forecasts and an embedding of the scalar quantities associated with the forecast (e.g., the position and intensity at the initial time of forecast) are used in the regression task. \end{itemize} We use the details provided for these architectures and associated hyperparameters provided by \cite{gomez2025global} in training the models.